ABOUT THIS BLOG

 She posts all the steps to the mummy eyes project and also includes a free eyes template.

 I ordered these new neon oil pastels (from Amazon) for the project.
 Usually the Mont Marte brand can be very hit it miss, in my experience, but we all really loved these- super smooth and easy to blend.
+You can also find this brand often at Winners/Homesense where it is cheaper than Amazon (I found out afterward, lol)

 I printed out the eye template but gave students the choice to draw their own eyes,